dqikfox/open-webui/.amazonq/rules/memory-bank/product.md

-# Open WebUI - Product Overview
+# OASIS - Product Overview

 ## Purpose
-Open WebUI is an extensible, feature-rich, and user-friendly self-hosted AI platform designed to operate entirely offline.
+OASIS is an extensible, feature-rich, and user-friendly self-hosted AI platform designed to operate entirely offline.
 It serves as a powerful AI deployment solution that supports various LLM runners like Ollama and OpenAI-compatible APIs, with a built-in inference engine for Retrieval Augmented Generation (RAG).

 ## Value Proposition
 - **Self-hosted & Offline**: Complete control over AI infrastructure with no external dependencies required